SumuduLansakara/JustBash/README.md

 ## What is it?
 BASHRUN is a heavily customizable, bash based simplified scripting framework.
 It can be used for implementing a library of bash scripts for performing regular tasks without having to worry about logging, display formatting, argument validating etc...

+Users can implement custom scripts for performing whatever task that can be done through bash and invoke them through BASHRUN.
+BASHRUN provides a set of few and simple functions for displaying messages to standatd output (in place on echo), logging etc...

 ## System requirements
 BASHRUN can be used in any Linux environment.
 It does not require any additional tools, it just uses the standard Linux tools available in most distributions by default.